The Difference Between Current Balance and Available Balance

 If an account goes a week or two without any activity, its available balance and current balance will likely be in sync.
 However, once purchases and payments are made with a debit card, that is when the available balance is likely to fluctuate.

 The key difference between a current balance and an available balance is “promised payments.”
 A current balance is the total amount of money in an account including money that has been promised to other people or businesses.
 An available balance, on the other hand, is the specific amount of money available that has not been promised to any person or business.
-While spending the full amount of a current balance with pending payments could result in overdraft fees, spending the full amount of an available balance will not.
+While spending the full amount of a current balance with pending payments could result in overdraft or NSF fees, spending the full amount of an available balance should not.

-Generally, when a current balance and available balance differ, the available balance is the lower of the two, and it’s nearly always due to a pending payment.
-In some rare cases, however, an available balance may appear larger than the current balance.
+• In some less common cases, an available balance may appear larger than the current balance.
 This could be due to receiving a refund from a purchase or the reflection of a bank overdraft protection buffer on an account.
 Either way, in this case, it would be wise to contact your bank for a better understanding of your current account standing.

 How Long Does It Take for a Current Balance to Become an Available Balance?

-The amount of time it takes for an available balance to sync back up with a current balance depends on the specific amount of processing time needed to complete each pending transaction, and those times can vary depending on the type of transaction and how quickly the establishment processes it.
+Those times can vary depending on the type of transaction and how quickly the establishment processes it.
 The account holder’s ability to refrain from spending with their debit card and adding more pending payments to the account is also a major factor.

-As a general rule of thumb, individual pending payments can take as little as 24 hours, or as long as 3 days to be completely processed and posted to an account.
+As a general rule of thumb, individual pending payments can take as little as 24 hours or as long as 3 days to be completely processed and posted to an account.
 The process requires communication and confirmation between the banks of the account owner and the establishment they purchased from.
-If a transaction remains pending for up to a week, that is when it would be wise to contact the merchant or your bank for clarity.

 Which Balance Should I Rely On?